ekimudzaki/ekimudzaki.github.io/index.md

 Hi!
 My Name is **Ahmad Fikri Mudzaki** you can call me Eki, I am Full Stack QA Engineer

-I'm passionate with QA field with more than 10 years experiences.
+I have more than 10 years experiences.
 I really like to have challenges.
 Moreover, I could participate effectively in a team or work individually.
-I’m very adaptable with any job environment and also having many experience on testing field, it’s pleasure to learn and work with brand new technologies.
+I’m adaptable with any job environment and stack.
+Also having many experience on testing field, it’s pleasure to learn and work with brand new technologies.

 * Git: [GitHub](https://github.com/ekimudzaki)
 * Email: [a.fikri.m@gmail.com](mailto:a.fikri.m@gmail.com)